ubikingenierie/ulp-observability-plugin/README.md

 [UbikLoadPack](https://UbikLoadPack.com) observability plugin is an extension for Apache JMeter which allows you to monitor a performance test (Standalone or distributed) from your browser.

+It also exposes an Open Metrics endpoint so that Promtheus or similar tools can scrape it and make metrics of your performance test available in it.

+It is easily installable through [JMeter-Plugins manager](<https://jmeter-plugins.org/?search=observability>)

 ## Metrics to display:

 - Name of the Sampler used for the load test